tinyspeck/glitch-avatars/README.md

 If you figure something out that you think others could learn from, write up a quick how-to document and submit it to us as a pull request.
 Share your knowledge!

+## Exceptions to the CC0 1.0 Universal License ##

+This repository includes an adaptation of the ColorMatrix classes by Quasimondo and Grant Skinner.
+Our license does not cover their work.